Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 3 September 2025 13.36.33 UTC
+- WIB: Rabu, 3 September 2025 14.24.27 UTC
-- WITA: Rabu, 3 September 2025 14.36.33 UTC
+- WITA: Rabu, 3 September 2025 15.24.27 UTC
-- WIT: Rabu, 3 September 2025 15.36.33 UTC
+- WIT: Rabu, 3 September 2025 16.24.27 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: success
+Kategori: attitude